psbetter/GDecoder/README.md

 # GDecoder

-Code for 'Improving Contrastive Learning for Referring Expression Counting'
+Code for 'GDecoder: Generative Decoder for Zero-Shot Object Counting'

 Code will be updated soon™.